SENG-350-2024-fall/Team5/UseCases.md

    <td><strong>Steps</strong>
    </td>
    <td>
-<strong>#1.</strong> If the best course of action for the patient has been decided to get over-the-counter medication, <strong>then</strong> a notification will be sent to the patient with the types of medication recommended and possible pharmacies to visit.
+<strong>#3.3.3.</strong> <strong>If</strong> the best course of action for the patient has been decided to get over-the-counter medication, <strong>then</strong> a notification will be sent to the patient with the types of medication recommended and possible pharmacies to visit.
    </td>
   </tr>
   <tr>